ConnectAble Therapies

 Q: "What do you feel (if anything) is affected during/after treatment?"

-It would seem that according to this group of people, this is a subject that a very high portion of people are affected by, so let’s see how often it was clinically addressed with this group of people.
+A huge 81% of people surveyed stated that sex was impacted during and after treatment, with intimacy, general physical contact and social connections following around the 50% mark.
+It would seem that according to this group of people, this is a subject that a very high portion of people are affected by, so let’s see how often it was clinically addressed with this group of people. |

 Q: "Did any healthcare workers initiate conversations with you during cancer treatment, about intimacy and sexuality?"